Seeded Graph Matching: Discussion

 \section{Discussion}

-Many graph inference tasks are more easily accomplished if the graphs under consideration are labeled -- if we know the correspondence between vertices in graphs $G_1$ and $G_2$.
-We have demonstrated, via a simple but illustrative simulation and three real data experiments, the potential for dramatic performance improvement in identifying this correspondence from incorporating just a few seeds.
+Many graph inference tasks involve multiple graphs consisting of corresponding vertex sets.
+These tasks are more easily accomplished if we know the correspondence between the vertices in the different graphs, but these correspondences might be hidden from us.
+Data fusion based on such a correspondence, if it can be (at least approximately) recovered, will result in data representation that reveals hidden relationships between graph vertices, providing a more complete worldview.

+In this manuscript we modify the (theoretically principled and computationally tractable) graph matching \texttt{FAQ} algorithm of Vogelstein et al (2015) \cite{vo_etal15} to obtain what we call the \texttt{SGM} algorithm and its variants, which \begin{enumerate} \item Incorporate the use of seeds, \item Can match graphs of different orders (i.e., are differently sized), and \item Can provide a soft matching which assigns ---to each pair of vertices across the two graphs--- a value representing our confidence that the pair correspond. \end{enumerate} We demonstrated the effectiveness of the \texttt{SGM} algorithm and its variants via simulations and three real data experiments.
+In particular, seeding can provide a dramatic increase in the success of recovering underlying vertex correspondence.
+Also, soft matching provides each vertex with a ranked list of potential correspondents instead of a single proposed correspondent, which leaves the practitioner with recourse in the event of discovery (by other means) that a proposed correspondent is not correct.

-In practice, identifying seeds $W_1$, $W_2$, and their bijection $\psi$ may be costly.
-Thus, understanding the cost-benefit trade-off between inference without correspondence and inference performed subsequent to seeded graph matching is essential.
+In practice, identifying seeds may be costly.
+Thus, it will be important to understand the cost-benefit trade-off between inference without correspondence vs inference performed subsequent to seed discovery and utilization.
 This paper provides the foundation for that analysis.

-(Note that once the value of a few seeds is accepted, it seems clear that there will be a demand for an {\it active learning} methodology to identify the most cost-effective vertices to use as seeds.)
+Note that the value of a few seeds leads to the demand for an {\it active learning} methodology to identify the most cost-effective vertices to use as seeds, for example see \cite{lica15}.

-As noted above, our methodology applies immediately in the broader setting where adjacency matrices are generic (nonsymmetric, nonhollow, and/or nonintegral); that is, to weighted, directed, loopy graphs.
-Figure \ref{worm2-fig} provides results for matching the C.\ elegans graphs of Section \ref{celegans}, but in the case where the adjacency matrices have {\it not} been binarized and symmetrized.
-Comparing results for the original graphs vs.\ their simplified versions, we see that the addition of edge weights actually degrades performance significantly, suggesting that the edge weights in this case are {\it not} consistent across the two modalities.

-Obvious extensions to this work include: (a) the case where $|V_1| \neq |V_2|$ -- say, $V_1 \subset V_2$; (b) the case where the correspondence may be many-to-many; and (c) the case where the seeds are ``soft'' rather than ``hard'' -- that is, we know that it is {\it likely} (but not {\it certain}) that the bijection $\psi$ between seed sets $W_1$ and $W_2$ holds.
+Obvious extensions to this work include: (a) the case where the correspondence may be many-to-many; and (b) the case where the seeds themselves are soft/errorful; this means that we know that it is {\it likely} (but not {\it certain}) that various pairs of vertices correspond.
 Each of these extensions can be addressed within the framework presented here.